 Arts and cultural organizations are currently trying to rebuild audiences, reclaim relevance, and confront centuries of systemic discrimination.
 This has been a great challenge, but there are solutions.
-Based on her new book Run it Like a Business, join us in welcoming Aubrey Bergauer to Phoenix, where she will share a sustainable plan for the success of nonprofits across the country: run it like a business.
+Based on her new book Run it Like a Business, join us for this free workshop and welcome Aubrey Bergauer to Phoenix, where she will share a sustainable plan for the success of nonprofits across the country: run it like a business.

 May 14, 2024 - 9:00-10:30 a.m.